-Assumed initial public offering price per share \$ Historical net tangible book value (deficit) per share as of June 30, 2017 \$(2.49) Pro forma increase in net tangible book value (deficit) per share as of June 30, 2017 \$ 3.23 Pro forma net tangible book value per share as of June 30, 2017 \$ 0.74 Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing shares in this offering Pro forma as adjusted net tangible book value per share after this offering Dilution per share to new investors purchasing shares in this offering \$ after this offering by \$ per share and the dilution to new investors purchasing common stock in this offering by \$ per share, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-An increase of 1.0 million shares in the number of shares offered by us would increase the pro forma as adjusted net tangible book value per share after this offering by \$ and decrease the dilution per share to new investors participating in this offering by \$ , assuming no change in the assumed initial public offering price and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-A decrease of 1.0 million shares in the number of shares offered by us would decrease the pro forma as adjusted net tangible book value per share after this offering by \$ , assuming no change in the assumed initial public offering price and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Assumed initial public offering price per share \$18.00 Historical net tangible book value (deficit) per share as of September 30, 2017 \$(11.33) Pro forma increase in net tangible book value (deficit) per share as of September 30, 2017 \$ 14.34 Pro forma net tangible book value per share as of September 30, 2017 \$ 3.01 Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing shares in this offering \$ 2.13 Pro forma as adjusted net tangible book value per share after this offering \$ 5.14 Dilution per share to new investors purchasing shares in this offering \$12.86

+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$18.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted net tangible book value per share after this offering by \$0.15 per share and the dilution to new investors purchasing common stock in this offering by \$0.85 per share, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase of 1.0 million shares in the number of shares offered by us would increase the pro forma as adjusted net tangible book value per share after this offering by \$0.13 and decrease the dilution per share to new investors participating in this offering by \$0.13, assuming no change in the assumed initial public offering by \$0.13 and increase the dilution per share offered by us would decrease the pro forma as adjusted net tangible book value per share after this offering by \$0.13 and increase the dilution per share to new investors participating in this offering by \$0.13, assuming no change in the assumed initial public offering price and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.